 If you build a strong brand, create a unique angle, target the right market and create demand for your products, you can charge higher than average prices, increase profits and earn more money.

 If you’re curious about the craft businesses that tend to make the MOST money, check out:

-And if you’re wondering which crafts are trending in 2018, check out:
+And if you’re wondering which crafts are trending, check out:

 Below are the craft businesses that make the least money due to lower profit margins.